DeepTrackAI/MIRO/README.md

 # Spatial Clustering of Molecular Localizations with MIRO

-**MIRO** (Multimodal Integration through Relational Optimization) is a geometric deep learning framework that enhances clustering algorithms by transforming complex point clouds into an optimized structure amenable to conventional clustering methods.
+**MIRO** (Multifunctional Integration through Relational Optimization) is a geometric deep learning framework that enhances clustering algorithms by transforming complex point clouds into an optimized structure amenable to conventional clustering methods.

 ## How it works?
 **MIRO** employs recurrent graph neural networks (rGNNs) to learn a transformation that squeezes localization belonging to the same cluster toward a common center, resulting in a compact representation of clusters within the point cloud.